This Is What Whales Are Betting On Vertex Energy

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Vertex Energy options trades today is 5175.83 with a total volume of 15,776.00.
+This data can help you track the liquidity and interest for Vertex Energy's options for a given strike price.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Vertex Energy's big money trades within a strike price range of $7.5 to $20.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Vertex Energy's whale activity within a strike price range from $5.0 to $22.5 in the last 30 days.

 Vertex Energy Option Volume And Open Interest Over Last 30 Days